Katrina3112/TechnoScape2023/README.md

 Rise up to Technoscape 2023.
 There would be a bunch of experience made in this year.
 And of course, a bunch of homeworks to be solved, a.k.a. features and bugs.
 So, keep brave yourself, stay curious, and ask for help.
 And Fighting!

-## Setting Up

-To make web developing easier, we would do basic life skills of developers, copying and pasting.
-And of course, using another developer's modules to patch everything up, and well using every solved questions popping in stackoverflow.
-In conclusion... don't be shy to add something else not listed here... or using another thing we may never know.
-Suprise us.

 So here is the list...

 **Backbone**